autopower/Autopower/readme.md

 Use [this page](http://www.base64encode.org/) to obtain Base64 encoded strings.

 If you have any question don't hesitate and use out Facebook profile to ask the questions.

+##Supported RC power outlets
+Supported remote controlled power outlets uses tribits switching, e.g. http://www.tipa.eu/en/radio-control-switch-kit-ta35/d-86641/
+You can setup these outlets and remote controller by 10 DIP switches, first 5 DIPs for channel and rest of them, for address – A to E.
+Virtually you can control 32*5 = 160 power oulets.

+##Addressing
+This is simple, setup your outlets and read out channel and address.
+Channel is first 5 DIP switches.
+If everything is off then channel is 0.
+Everything on, means you selected channel 31.
+Channel number is calculated as bits starting from least significant (16 + 8 + 4 + 2 + 1 = 31).
+Selecting address is even simplier.
+Just turn on desired DIP switch.
+First one is for A, last one for E.

+##Operating modes
+You can operate outlet in one of these three modes:
+* Normal [Nm], operated like classic RC outlet, can be switched on and off via button on webpage.
+Outlet can be cycled via simple POST request.
+* Time event driven [Tm], outlet can be switched on and off, in defined time and day.
+* Counted [Cn], outlet is switched on every X minutes for defined moment of Y minutes.
+If you need extend funcionality of outlet, you can do it by setting flag:
+* Normal [Nm], no extension to functionality,
+* Vacation free [Vc], outlet will be switched (if Time event driven or Counted) even if Autopower is in vacation mode, indicated by # character.,
+* Auto Off [Ao], outlet will be turned off after time period (edit this in setup), indictaed by ! character,
+* Special [Sp], outlet will be turned on or off viac `specCode` array.
+Position of signal in `specCode` array is dones byt choosing Chanell in setup dialog.
+Indicated by S character.
+If outlet is in Time event driven mode, it's switched on time can be extended byt plus sign displayed next to the outlet name.

+##Other features
+If you click on the clock, time will be renewed by time server.
+If you click on word `normal`, Autopower will be switched to vacation mode for 2 days (weekend) and this will be indicated by word `vacation`.
+If you again click on word vacation, vacation period will be extended by two days. if you need trun off vacation mode, please go to the setup and enter `0` (zero) into the vacation textbox and click save.